soroushjp/11Secrets/README.md

 Built using CodeIgniter framework with InnoDB MySQL DB.

-Various configuration files removed to obscure private information, but all other files are heere for the open source community to use.
+Some configuration files removed to hide private passwords and keys, but all other files are here for the open source community to use.

+Don't forget to add your own AWS public and private keys in application/controllers/s3transfer.php where the placeholders AWS_PUBLIC_KEY and AWS_SECRET_KEY have been placed.

+Contact at me AT soroushjp.com for questions or feature requests.